oils-for-unix/oils/doc/func-proc.md

 ### Two Worlds: Syntax, Semantics, Composition

-There are two kinds of composition / code units in Oil:
+There are two kinds of composition / code units in YSH:

 - procs are like shell "functions".
 They look like an external process, accepting an `argv` array and returning exit code.
 I think of `proc` as *procedure* or